Diabetic Foot and Wound Center

 If you have poor circulation or a chronic health problem like heart disease, you’re at risk of developing a leg ulcer.
 Without prompt intervention, a leg ulcer can become infected, requiring surgical intervention or amputation.
-At Diabetic Foot and Wound Center in Bakersfield, California, Ruben Nieto, DPM, and the wound care specialist team have years of experience diagnosing and treating leg ulcers.
+At Diabetic Foot and Wound Center in Bakersfield, California and the wound care specialist team have years of experience diagnosing and treating leg ulcers.
 To schedule an appointment, call the office or book a consultation online today.
 Walk-ins are also welcome seven days a week.

 A leg ulcer is an open, non-healing wound that occurs due to poor circulation or an underlying health problem.
 Ulcers can occur anywhere on your legs, but they’re especially common below the knees, near the calves or ankles.

 If you develop a leg ulcer, it’s important to seek medical treatment as soon as possible.
 Without proper care, leg ulcers may recur, increasing your risk of infection, gangrene, and other more serious problems.
 That’s why Diabetic Foot and Wound Center offers care seven days a week and welcomes walk-in patients.

 Leg ulcers usually run in families, so if your parents or grandparents had them, you’re also at risk.
 Other common causes of leg ulcers include:

 You’re also more likely to experience a leg ulcer if you smoke.